google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 Heatmaps are good for visualizing concentrated, continuous data.

 Why:
-* We can now see the maximum and minimum amounts, where before we could only estimate
+* We can now see the maximum and minimum amounts, where before we could only estimate.
-* We can better analyze trends when we know the concentrations of points in each area
+* We can better analyze trends when we know the concentrations of points in each area.

 In general heatmaps are good when you have lots of overlapping points in an x,y format.
-It allows you to see trends in very large datasets, and can often be overlaid on maps or other graphics to show concentrations in an even clearer visual format.
+It allows you to see trends in very large datasets, and it can often be overlaid on maps or other graphics to show concentrations in an even clearer visual format.

 @Exercise (5 minutes): {
 Think Pair Share - We can imagine a heatmap wouldn’t work as well for other types of data.
 What types wouldn’t be as good with a heatmap?